 I love and enjoy what I do!
 I really really do!
-My dog is very happy too because we spend so much time together.
+My dog is very happy too because I am home a lot and we spend so much time together.

 Right now I am working out of my home and I travel to client's locations.
 Eventually I want to own a business space big enough to fit a store that sells everything you could possibly need.
-I am networking and the goal is to be a vendor at all conferences.
+I am networking and the goal is to be a vendor at all conferences across country.